ksarica/DifferentFlightMechanicsForAircrafts/README.md

  These mechanics give fighters more maneuver capability and dogfight potential.

  This is not a full project.
 It is intended to show creative flight mechanics that can be used in different projects.

+ ## Assets used in this project from Unity Asset Store:
+ * Prototyping Pack Free by DigitalKonstrukt
+ * Milky Way Skybox by Adam Bielecki

 ## Examples of the mechanics: